sanjay-lgtm/Nodejs/projects/web_srapper/readme.md

 ### Steps
- - get the data of the page using axios
+ - get the data of the page using axios.
+ - Scan the data